ansible-collections/cloud-content-handbook/Proposals/core_collection_dependency.md

 1. **Version Compatibility:**

-    - Each collection must define a supported range of ansible-core versions using the `requires_ansible` field in `meta/runtime.yml`
+    - Each collection must define a minimum supported ansible-core version using the `requires_ansible` field in `meta/runtime.yml`

     - Major releases of collections should align with officially released and actively supported versions of ansible-core.
-       _(Alignment means that the collection is fully compatible with a specific version or range of ansible-core.)_
+These supported versions can be determined by referencing [Red Hat’s Ansible Automation Platform life cycle policy](https://access.redhat.com/support/policy/updates/ansible-automation-platform#dates).
+Specifically, the “Maintenance Support 2” end date indicates the end of life (EOL).
+The ansible-core versions supported in the corresponding AAP releases should be considered when defining the minimum `requires_ansible` value.

-2.  **Guidelines for Choosing the Supported Range of Ansible-Core Versions:**
+2.  **Guidelines for Choosing the Supported  of ansible-core Versions:**

     - Support at least the **latest two stable versions** of ansible-core in the **latest major version** of the collection.

-    - Maintain **separate branches** to support older ansible-core versions that are part of the **ELS (Extended Lifecycle Support)** program.
+    - Maintain **separate branches** (such as stable-8, stable-7) to support older ansible-core versions that are part of the **ELS (Extended Lifecycle Support)** program.

-    - Drop older ansible-core versions when they reach EOL or impose significant maintenance overhead.
+    - Drop older ansible-core versions when they reach EOL.

-    - Ensure `requires_ansible` is updated in `meta/runtime.yml` during major releases when dropping older support.
+    - Ensure `requires_ansible` is updated in `meta/runtime.yml` during a new major release when older ansible-core versions are no longer supported.

-    - Prioritize versions used in downstream products (e.g., AAP) when planning long-term support (separate branches or separate periodic CI pipelines for testing).
+    - When planning long-term support, **plan for** ansible-core versions used in downstream products (e.g., AAP).
+This may involve maintaining separate major version branches for compatibility (e.g., `stable-8` for AAP 2.4), running periodic CI jobs to validate against those versions, and ensuring fixes are backported as needed to branches that align with supported AAP releases.

-3. **Testing Strategy:**
+3. **Upstream testing Strategy:**

     - Collections should maintain CI pipelines that test against multiple versions of ansible-core.